Frequently Asked Questions

 Likewise, as with all dietary supplements and herbs, one needs to know the mechanism of action of the supplement on the various organ systems.
 Because Tibetan Medicine works directly with the body elements and relates to the seasons, times of day etc., one must NEVER self prescribe these supplements.
 It takes many years under the supervision of experienced Tibetan physicians to understand the complex system.
 Mail order medicine or off the shelf is not something our clinic supports.

 In most cases Tibetan Medicine will not interfere with your current treatment.
 If you are taking prescription drugs, the Tibetan Medicine practitioner will recommend having a minimum of one-hour gap between Tibetan formulas and other medicines, herbs or supplements.
-It is however, important to disclose all prescription and non-prescription supplements you are consuming to ensure there are no contraindication for a condition or medicine.
+It is however, important to disclose all prescription and non-prescription supplements you are consuming to ensure there are no contraindications for a condition or medicine.

 If you are pregnant, or breast feeding or thinking of conceiving soon you MUST make this known to your practitioner, as certain formulas are not allowed during this time.